PaloAltoNetworks/AWS-GWLB-VMSeries/cft/README.md

 This is a auto-scaling template for paloalto firewalls on aws environment for supporting Load Balacer Gateway (GWLB).
 This "firewall" folder contains:
-1. template to deploy on the aws gui [firewall-new-vpc-v3.0.template]
+1. Template to deploy on the aws gui [firewall-new-vpc-v3.0.template]
-2. lambda functions for the solution [ init.py, fw_init.py, sched_evt1.py, sched_evt2.py, lib, dnslib, sha.py]
+2. Lambda functions for the solution [ init.py, fw_init.py, sched_evt1.py, sched_evt2.py, lib, dnslib, sha.py]
 3. init-cfg.txt with panorama bootstrapping information

-The requirements to get this working :
+Here are the requirements for successful deployment :

 Panorama:
 1. We need panorama to :